que-son-metodos-variables-instancia-en-programacion

 What are instance variables and methods

-Instance variables and methods are elements that specifically belong to each particular instance created from a class.
+Instance variables and methods are elements that belong specifically to each particular instance created from a class.

 In other words, each instance we create from a class will have its own unique and independent copy of these variables and methods.

-• stringName
+• stringNombre

-• stringId
+• stringDni

 variables-metodos-instancia

-Each person has their independent variables
+Each person has its independent variables

 Instance Variables and Methods